mmckechney/SqlBuildManager/README.md

  [Batch node pools](docs/massively_parallel.md) are now created with assigned Managed Identities.
 Because of this, the workstation running `sbm` _needs to have a valid Azure authentication token_.
 This can be done via Azure CLI `az login`, Azure PowerShell `Connect-AzAccount`, or if running from an automation box, ensure that the machine itself has a Managed Identity that has permissions to create Azure resources.
 Alternatively, you can pre-create the batch pools manually via the Azure portal, being sure to assign the correct Managed Identity to the pool.

+[Kubernetes](docs/massively_parallel.md#kubernetes-process-flow) and [Azure Container Instance](docs/massively_parallel.md#azure-container-instance-process-flow) also require local machine authentication in order to access Azure Key Vault.
+Authentication is not needed for [local](local_build.md) or [threaded builds](docs/threaded_build.md)

 The keys, connection strings and passwords can now be stored in Azure Key Vault rather than saving the encrypted values in a settings file or being passed in via the command line.
-Regardless if you use Batch or Kubernetes, this integration is enabled by leveraging [User Assigned Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).
+Regardless if you use Batch, Kubernetes or ACI , this integration is enabled by leveraging [User Assigned Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).
 To easily accomplish this setup, there are a set of PowerShell scripts in the [`scripts/templates` folder](scripts/templates).
-A complete environment can be created with [`create_azure_resources.ps1`](scripts/templates/create_azure_resources.ps1)
+A complete environment can be created with [`create_azure_resources.ps1`](scripts/templates/create_azure_resources.ps1).
+Please note that Azure Key Vault is required for [Azure Container Instance](docs/aci.md) builds.

 You will also need to be logged into Azure if you are leveraging Azure Key Vault to store your secrets, regardless if you are using [Azure Batch](docs/massively_parallel.md#batch-process-flow), [Kubernetes](docs/massively_parallel.md#kubernetes-process-flow) or [Azure Container Instance](docs/massively_parallel.md#azure-container-instance-process-flow))